The process of creating a custom part in Eagle is unfortunately far more

-Before I begin, some essential background information is in order.
-So far I have been using the term part, but in fact there are three kinds of components in Eagle, and understanding what they are and how they are related is ciritical for understanding the rest of the tutorial.
+Before I begin, some prerequisite information is in order.
+So far I have been using the term part, but in fact there are three kinds of components in Eagle, and understanding what they are and how they are related is critical for understanding the rest of the tutorial.
 The three kinds are Symbols, Packages, and Devices.

 Package refers to the actual geometric footprint of a part.
 We work with packages when designing the PCB for a circuit.
 Eagle allows us to create our own package designs.

 Device refers to the component as a whole, and the relationship between its symbol and package.
 Strictly speaking, a device is merely a relationship; it does not actually include the symbol or the package.
-To understand this subtlety, suppose we have 2 symbols for a Mosfet and suppose we have 5 Mosfets with different properties each.
+To understand this subtlety, suppose we have 2 symbols for a MOSFET and suppose we have 5 MOSFETs with different properties.
 Then we can define as many as 10 distinct devices.